3 Forming a plan of action

 You may have to cope with setbacks and frustrations, but you’re setting out on a potentially exciting journey, taking the first steps towards a new life.
 Set aside time at regular intervals to review your goals and see how you are progressing.

-Look at the example in Table 4 and then fill in the template for this activity in the resource pack.
+Look at the example in Table 4 and then fill in.

 |My long-term goal||Short and medium-term goals||Actions required||Constraints||Resources – who or what can help me||Target date|